 About the Author

-As an active and award-winning business writer, blogger, screenwriter, and novelist, Herb Williams-Dalgart has been recognized by several national and regional writing competitions for developing rich, memorable stories, layered characters, and fresh dialogue across many genres.
+Herb Williams-Dalgart is an award-winning author and screenwriter, recognized by national and regional writing competitions for developing rich, memorable stories, layered characters, and fresh dialogue across many genres.

 Herb is a graduate of UC Santa Barbara with a degree in English, and an emphasis in creative writing.
 He holds a certificate in screenwriting from UCLA’s Writer’s Program, spent a year at England’s Birmingham University, and studied at the Shakespeare Institute in Stratford-upon-Avon.

-When not writing fiction or screenplays, Herb spends time with his wife, their children, and their dogs at their home in Southern California.
-He loves international travel, especially to France.
+When not writing fiction or screenplays, he spends time with his wife, their children and grandchildren, and the family dog in Southern California.